meta-is-beta/horadric-helper/README.md

   // Required
   // Object which describes all properties of item or passive you want to display or string with raw item data.
   data: PoeItem | PoePassive | String;

+  // Optional
+  // Object with extension data for config that does not fit into "data" field extensions?: {
+    // Optional
+    // Dictionary that assigns item references to sockets.
+    // Referenced items need to also have thir config defined.
+    // Eg:
+    // socketReferences: {
+    //    1: "Shield Charge",
+    //    2: "Fortify"
+    //    3: "Increased Duration Support"
+    //  }
+    socketReferences?: { [Number]: String }
+  }
 };
 ```